 Visitors will find a lot of cool things to do in Greenville, South Carolina.
 With a charming downtown area, a lush Main Street, mild temperatures year round, and a ton of outdoor activity options it’s easy to understand why.

-Nestled at the base of the foothills of the Blue Ridge Mountains Greenville South Carolina is quickly making a name for itself as one of the nicer small cities on the East Coast.
+Nestled at the base of the foothills of the Blue Ridge Mountains Greenville is quickly making a name for itself as one of the nicer small cities on the East Coast.
+Greenville is often named near the top of lists of the best small cities in the USA, and we tend to agree with that assessment.

 Things to Do in Greenville SC